-Our next travel adventure will be to the East African nation of Tanzania.
-We will be traveling with other family members.
-Our niece has been in Zanzibar for the pass couple of months on a hotel internship which is coming to an end during our visit.
+We traveled to the East African nation of Tanzania.
+We traveled with other family members.
+Our niece has been in Zanzibar for the pass couple of months on a hotel internship which was coming to an end during our visit.
 This is not the first time that we have followed her on he on personal travel adventures.
 We visited her during her China and Spain culinary internships.

-We will be staying primarily at the boutique luxury resort of Michamvi Sunset Bay in Zanzibar.
-Our stay their will include leisure days on beach, spa visit and day long sailing tour.
-The tour will include guided snorkeling, dhow sailing, sandbank stop, swimming in a mangrove lagoon, a delicious seafood buffet lunch, massive tropical fruit tasting and honest Zanzibar hospitality.
+We stayed primarily at the boutique luxury resort of Michamvi Sunset Bay in Zanzibar.
+Our stay included leisure days on beach, spa visit and day long sailing tour.
+The tour included guided snorkeling, dhow sailing, sandbank stop, swimming in a mangrove lagoon, a delicious seafood buffet lunch, massive tropical fruit tasting and honest Zanzibar hospitality.

-The second part of our adventure will be on the mainland of Tanzania, where we visit our expat family.
-We will also embark on a two-day private safari and tours of Spice Farm, Stone Town, and Prison Island.
+The second part of our adventure was a stop on the mainland of Tanzania, where we visit our expat family.
+We also embarked on a two-day private safari and tours of Spice Farm, Stone Town, and Prison Island.

 Weekend getaway in RV with friends at Senator Wash, just north of Yuma Arizona.
 It’s about 3 hour drive from San Diego.
 The recreational area is approximately 60 acres in size.
 There are many trees of various types and several secluded camping areas both on the water and further inland.
 Gravel beaches provide access to the reservoir.
 A dump station is available at nearby at South Mesa, but requires a fee from September 15 through April 15.
 Boat ramp available nearby? small watercraft can be launched from shore.